wavefrontHQ/terraform-provider-wavefront/README.md

-# THIS REPO IS NO LONGER BEING MAINTAINED!!!!
+# THE TERRAFORM WAVEFRONT PROVIDER HAS MOVED!!!!
 PLEASE VISIT https://github.com/terraform-providers/terraform-provider-wavefront FOR THE LASTEST TERRAFORM WAVEFRONT PROVIDER.
+THIS REPO IS NO LONGER UP-TO-DATE!

 # Wavefront Terraform Provider